rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  because it comes in 12 milligrams.
 *  There is a liquid solution that is provided.
 *  And there, I think the standard dose starts
-*  at around half a milliliter.
+*  at around half a milliliter, so you get a little syringe.
-*  So you get a little syringe, and it's a one millimeter
+*  And it's a one millimeter syringe.
-*  syringe, and you suck up that half a milliliter,
+*  And you suck up that half a milliliter,
 *  and then you just put it in a drink
 *  in the last half an hour before bed.
 *  It's tasteless, and it helps you stay asleep.
 *  So there are a variety of different things you can do.
 *  Just go try for rest and just give yourself the chance.
 *  Push your bed to a later time point.
-*  You can also try cognitive behavioral therapy for insomnia,
+*  You can also try cognitive behavioral therapy for insomnia.
-*  and you can speak with your physician
+*  And you can speak with your physician
 *  about some sleep medications.
 *  Terrific.
 *  There were a good number of people
 *  that asked about sleep and menopause.
 *  One question was, quote,
+*  "'Since entering menopause,
-*  since entering menopause, I have not gotten a good night's
+*  "'I have not gotten a good night's sleep in years.'"
-*  sleep in years.
 *  I think this question dovetails with the previous question.
 *  I mean, it could be age-related, right?
 *  Could be directly related to menopause.
 *  So are you aware of any specific treatments
 *  that you haven't covered in the course of this Q&A
 *  that are unique to menopause?
-*  I think the answer you just gave to whoever
+*  I think the answer you just gave
-*  asked the question about how to get more sleep
+*  to whoever asked the question about
+*  how to get more sleep or better sleep
-*  or better sleep as one has gotten older
+*  as one has gotten older
 *  should probably handle the answer to this question.
 *  But what of the menopause-specific requirements
 *  for getting better sleep?
-*  It is a huge problem in premenopausal
+*  It is a huge problem in premenopausal and perimenopausal
-*  and perimenopausal women,
-*  and of course women going through menopause.
+*  women and, of course, women going through menopause.
 *  It's principally because of what we call
 *  the vasomotor symptoms of menopause,
-*  which is to say these hot flashes,
+*  which is to say these hot flashes
-*  where you just get sort of really for the body
+*  where you just get sort of really,
-*  at these quite extreme increases in temperature,
+*  for the body at these quite extreme increases
-*  you get so hot.
+*  in temperature, you get so hot.
 *  And don't forget in our episode two,
 *  we spoke about how you need to regulate temperature.
 *  And there's a very beautiful and complex relationship
 *  between temperature and sleep.
 *  And we said you need to stay cool to stay asleep.
 *  But here is a situation where when you're asleep,
-*  you're not staying cool.
+*  you're not staying cool, you're doing the opposite.
-*  You're doing the opposite, you're getting warm.
+*  You're getting warm.
 *  And that is the adversarial thermal situation
 *  for staying asleep.
 *  And so individuals wake up